verdverm/verdverm.github.io/_sr/04-pge.md

 Prioritized Grammar Enumeration (PGE) is a deterministic and highly efficient algorithm for Symbolic Regression (SR).
-It was the result of a burning desire to enforce determinism upon the entire system.
+It answers the question, how would you solve SR without using random number generators?
-This idea forced us to rethink the fundamental approach to SR.
+This requirement forced us to rethink the fundamental approach to SR.
 PGE is the result of this process.
 To our knowledge,
 PGE is the first SR implementation that is both deterministic and tree-based.
-PGE's unique perspective on SR brings structure to the forefront.
+PGE's unique perspective on SR brings the problem structure to the forefront.
 At the same time, it
 enables vast reductions in effort and opens the door to